Looking for Social Media Content for Your Credit Union or Bank?

 - Which topics on the blog have you found most useful?
 What topics would you like to see more blogs about?

-And remember, member feedback from these kinds of surveys is only useful if you USE it!
+And remember, customer feedback from these kinds of surveys only makes an impact if you USE it!
 So, make sure you provide this information to the appropriate staff members so that they can take the feedback to heart and adjust the credit union marketing and sales approach accordingly.

-This one is a little more challenging, but often we find with marketing and sales departments that they are working within a silo, and are often quite disconnected with branch staff and members themselves.
+This one is a little more challenging, but often we find with marketing and sales departments they are working within a silo, and are often quite disconnected with branch staff and customers themselves.

-We urge you to consider ways to better connect your departments.
-Whether it’s via formal meetings each quarter, where each branch sends a team member to provide marketing and sales campaign feedback and FAQ examples, or more informal lunches.
+We urge you to consider ways to better connect your internal departments.
+Whether it’s via formal meetings each month or quarter, where each branch sends a team member to provide marketing and sales campaign feedback and FAQ examples, or more informal team lunches.
 Create an environment that encourages sharing.

 Then take these ideas and put them to work!

-At Social Stairway, we are always here to help!
-Download our latest FREE template on setting smart goals for your credit union today!
+At FI GROW Solutions, we are always here to help!
+Download our latest FREE template on creating a Social Media Strategy today!